Activity Analysis: How to Determine OT Treatments

 • playing Jenga with set up of the blocks on the floor

 Not feeling confident working with older adults in your OT practice?
-If you are new to working in SNF or Home Health, we are here to level up your practice!
-Join the OT Flourish Membership today!
+If you are new to working in SNF or Home Health, get the OT mentorship you need to level up your practice!
+Join the OT Accelerator today!

 1. Charlotte Oyella